-Stanford offers three undergraduate degrees—Bachelor of Arts (B.A.), Bachelor of Sciences (B.S.) and Bachelor of Arts and Sciences (B.A.S.)—each designed to achieve balance between depth of knowledge acquired through specialization and breadth of knowledge gained through exploration.
+Stanford offers three undergraduate degrees, each designed to achieve balance between depth of knowledge acquired through both specialization and exploration:

 Preparing for Professional School